innotrade/enapso-graphdb-client/README.md

   <hr />
 </div>

-ENAPSO Graph Database client is an easy-to-use tool for performing SPARQL queries and updating statements against your knowledge graphs or ontologies stored in your graph database.
-You can use it with any Node.js application.
+ENAPSO Graph Database client is an easy-to-use tool to perform SPARQL query and update statements against your knowledge graphs or ontologies stored in your graph database.
+It can be used with any Node.js application.

 As of now, ENAPSO Graph Database Client supports the following graph databases: